Tit-for-tat becomes the norm as US, China dig in for trade war | Malay Mail

 Yuan’s decline

 Currencies would be one option.
-Kudlow suggested yesterday that China is letting its currency fall to offset losses from the trade war, though he added that the decline is partly due to weak economic fundamentals.
-The People’s Bank of China stepped in to support the yuan yesterday after the currency slid to the lowest in more than year.
+Kudlow suggested Friday that China is letting its currency fall to offset losses from the trade war, though he added that the decline is partly due to weak economic fundamentals.
+The People’s Bank of China stepped in to support the yuan on Friday after the currency slid to the lowest in more than year.

 In the meantime, signs of the trade war are creeping into the economic data.
 US manufacturers are considering expanding outside the country to avoid the widening trade conflict, according to the Institute for Supply Management’s July survey.
 Such sentiment may weigh on business investment, which contributed last quarter to the fastest pace of growth in four years.